DeepLabCut/DeepLabCut/docs/recipes/installTips.md

 Given this is a totally fresh install, here are a few things that I also needed: `sudo apt install libcanberra-gtk-module libcanberra-gtk3-module` Then I proceeded below:

 I grab the conda file from the website at www.deeplabcut.org.
-Simply click to download (DLC-GPU).
+Simply click to download.
 For me, this goes into Downloads.

-So, I open a terminal, `cd Downloads`, and then run: `conda env create -f DLC-GPU.yaml`
+So, I open a terminal, `cd Downloads`, and then run: `conda env create -f DEEPLABCUT.yaml`

 Follow prompts!